thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ```

 11.2.
 Thymeleaf parser-level comment blocks
 -------------------------------------------

-Parser-level comment blocks are code that will be simply removed from the template when Thymeleaf parses it.
+Parser-level comment blocks are code that will be simply removed from the
+template when Thymeleaf parses it.
 They look like this:

 ```html
 <!--/* This code will be removed at Thymeleaf parsing time! */-->
 ```

-Thymeleaf will remove absolutely everything between `<!--/*` and `*/-->`, so these comment blocks can also be used for displaying code when a template is statically open, knowing that it will be removed when Thymeleaf processes it:
+Thymeleaf will remove everything between `<!--/*` and `*/-->`, so these comment
+blocks can also be used for displaying code when a template is statically open,
+knowing that it will be removed when Thymeleaf processes it:

 ```html
 <!--/*-->